You may be sleeping beneath the stars and have no way to check your email, but camping doesn't have to be all about "roughing it."

 Build a campfire that's ideal for cooking.

 If your campsite doesn't have an established fire pit, find a flat area and clear it of any leaves or branches that could catch fire.
 Round up a few hand-sized rocks and arrange them in a U-shape, so you can cook inside it or place a grate over it to cook atop it.
+And if you need some tips on how to build campfire, check out the video below:

 Pick the right wood.